 5 Reasons to Downsize Your Home Immediately

-The American Dream typically includes a house with a white picket fence, 2.5 children, a car in the driveway and a dog in the yard.
+Are you looking to downsize your home?
+The American Dream typically includes a house with a white picket fence, 2.5 children, and a dog in the yard.
 In reality, our dreams often have more depth and include different aspects for different people.

 One thing that may hold true, however, is that everyone wants a nice, big house.
 We want a guest room so we can have friends and family come to visit.
 If we have kids, we may want each child to have his or her own room.
-And it seems to go without saying that the larger your house, the more stuff you can fill it with.
+All of that sounds nice but lasting happiness truly comes from financial freedom.

 Less House, Lower Payment

-The fact of the matter is, less house means a lower payment.
-There are other factors involved, of course, such as what neighborhood a house is in and what kind of property is included in the sale, the age of the house and how many upgrades it has had.
-But in general, a smaller home will come with a smaller monthly payment.
+The fact of the matter is, if you downsize your home, the lower your monthly payments will be.
+Although there are other factors involved, such as what neighborhood a house is in, a smaller home will come with a smaller monthly payment.

 Imagine what you could do with an extra $500 per month.
-Or even an extra $200 per month.
-If you can reduce your mortgage payment each month, you’ll be able put the extra into savings, or enact one of the ideas below.
+If you can reduce your mortgage payment each month, you’ll be able put the extra money into savings or towards an emergency fund.

 Another option is to eliminate your mortgage entirely.
-If you sell your current home and buy a new, smaller one for cash, you could own your home outright.
-If you don’t have enough equity in your home to make this feasible, you could still come out ahead by using the money you make on the sale to make a hefty down payment on a smaller, cheaper house, drastically reducing your monthly mortgage payments.
+If you sell your current home and buy a smaller one for cash, you could own your home outright.
+If you don’t have enough equity in your home, you could still come out ahead by using the money you make on the sale of your home.
+This money can then be used to make a hefty down payment on a smaller, cheaper house, drastically reducing your monthly mortgage payments.

 Lower Payment, Extra Disposable Income